More Information

-Physical Symptoms Of Anxiety - Panic
+The Physical Symptoms Of Anxiety Can Be Overwhelming

-Don't feel ashamed, many people experience these symptoms.
+Don't feel ashamed, many people experience these anxiety symptoms.
 Anxiety disorder and panic attacks are very common disorders.
 Your doctor will understand.
 Make a list of your symptoms to take with you to the doctor so that you don't forget any of them.
 Be sure to talk openly and freely with your doctor so you can get the help you deserve.

 Many people with anxiety disorders do not seek treatment for their symptoms.
-They don't think their symptoms can be treated.
+They don't think their anxiety can be treated.
 In addition, they may fear what others might think of them if they seek treatment.
 As a result, many will suffer with an anxiety disorder, and the symptoms that come with it, when they don't have to.
 This can go untreated for long periods of time.

 The American Psychiatric Association's criteria states that 4 or more of the following physical symptoms of anxiety must be intensely and suddenly present, and reach their peak within ten minutes for diagnosis of panic disorder/anxiety.